maartins/HowToOpenCVArucoAndroidStudio/README.md

-# HowToOpenCVArucoAndroidStudio
-How to compile the latest OpenCV + Aruco and import into Android Studio.
+# How to compile the latest OpenCV + Aruco and import into Android Studio.